Understanding The Physical Symptoms Of An Anxiety Attack

 Overwhelming sense of panic

 The first thing many people report when having a panic attack is usually an overwhelming sense of panic and fear.
 Physical symptoms may or may not follow.
-Anxiety attacks can feel somewhat different for everyone, but you may experience a fear of losing control and a sense of impending doom or danger.
+Anxiety attacks can be somewhat different for everyone, but you may experience a fear of losing control and a sense of impending doom or danger.
 An irrational fear or traumatic event can bring on a panic attack, or it can be completely random.

 Feeling like you’re no longer in control